dantegates/porter/README.md

 What is `porter`? `porter` is a framework for exposing machine learning models via REST APIs.
 Any object with a `.predict()` method will do which means `porter` plays nicely with models you have already trained using [sklearn](https://scikit-learn.org/stable/), [keras](https://keras.io/backend/) or [xgboost](https://xgboost.readthedocs.io/en/latest/) to name a few well known machine learning libraries.
-It also allows you to easily expose custom models.
+It also includes the ability to load `.pkl` and `.h5` files so you don't have to write this code every time you deploy a new model and allows you to easily expose custom models.

 Getting started is as easy as